Shaaali/identity-apps/docs/references/conditional-auth/api-reference.md

       <tr>
         <td><code>url</code></td>
         <td>The URL of the error page that the user is redirected to.
 If the value is null, the user is redirected by default to the <strong>retry.do</strong> error page.<br />
-        Note that any relative URL is assumed as the relative to the host’s root.</td>
+        Note that any relative URL is assumed to be the relative to the host’s root.</td>
       </tr>
       <tr>
         <td><code>parameters</code></td>